 The small cruise line had passengers seated inside as well as on the open area outside at the rear end of the boat.
 As the tour started, the tour guide addressed us and started to explain the sights on the either side of the river.
 We adopted the idea of listening to the guide first and then started exploring the sights one by one by getting down at the last stop in the onward trip and moving backwards.
-This allowed us to first learn and understand the spots and then decide the time we should spend at each spot.
-Cameras clicked as the passengers saw the sights while the cruise took its course.
+This allowed us to first learn and understand the spots and then decide the time to be spent on each sight.
+Cameras clicked as the passengers witnessed the sights while the cruise took its course.

-Esplanade is the arts and cultural entertainment of the city.
-From far off, the roof of the structure appears akin to a golf ball dipped half into the waters, but essentially, is a wire frame structure.
+- Esplanade: Esplanade is the arts and cultural entertainment of the city.
+From far off, the roof of the structure appears to be akin to a golf ball dipped half into the waters, but essentially, is a wire frame structure.
 What gives the structure its appeal is the spiked honeycomb design.
-This complex is designed to meet the needs of a full-scale musical and entertainment event.
+This complex has been designed to meet the needs of a full scale musical and entertainment event.

-The crown of the country, Merlion is the national symbol of Singapore.
+- The Merlion: The crown of the country, Merlion is the national symbol of Singapore.
 The Merlion statue has the head of a lion and the tail of fish resting on the crest of waves.
-The name Singapore derives its name from ‘Singapura’ (Singa-Lion, Pura- City) and hence the symbol of lion.
+The name Singapore has been derived from the name ‘Singapura’ (Singa-Lion, Pura- City) and hence the symbol of lion.

 Do not miss: Marina Bay Sands Casino Experience

-is in the form of reminiscent of the lotus and known as “The Welcoming Hand of Singapore”.
-It features an adjustable roof waterfall which uses rainwater collected when the roof is sealed during the day.
+- ArtScience Museum is in the form of reminiscent of the lotus and has been called “The Welcoming Hand of Singapore”.
+It features an adjustable roof waterfall which uses rainwater collected when the roof is sealed in the day.
 The flower shaped structure at the bottom of the Marina Bay Sands adds a definitive edge to the spectacular architecture of the resort.